Tuesday 28 November 2023

 Below: this is Holiday City; expensive apartments, one street parallel to the promenade, shuttered for the winter in many cases.
 Pre-war architecture still prevails.
 Note the roadsign on the left prohibiting horses - this looks strange until you consider that in summer, elderly German tourists love clip-clopping around down in horse-drawn carriages.
 The sign suggests that residents of these posh thoroughfares are less than enamoured with equine faecal matter on their asphalt.

 Below: deserted streets, temperature below freezing.
-Many restaurants are still open, serving the year-round residents, but few tables are taken and closing time is early.
+Some restaurants are still open, serving the year-round residents, but few tables are taken and closing time is early.
 To the right of frame - the Club of the 8th Coastal Defence Flotilla, Świnoujście, and a full moon beaming through milky clouds.

 A little further, I cross the promenade and make it to the beach.
 I'm surprised at how many people are still out and about - dog-walkers, Nordic walkers, joggers and the occasional visitor like me.